-Line 5: Enter the amount of private lender funds to be used in support of the activity.
+Line 5: Enter the amount of private lender funds to be used in support of the project.
 Provide documentation of private commitment to enhance competitiveness and for calculation of the leverage score.

-Line 6: Enter the amount of other funds to be used in support of the activity, such as private commitments
+Line 6: Enter the amount of other funds to be used in support of the project, such as private commitments.

-4.7 Form DCA-8: Budget Analysis
+Form DCA-8: Budget Analysis